 The Latin American version of Cartoon Network brings this trope Up to Eleven.
 They went to such extent to dedicate a whole day to the show.
 They also use them to announce the new stuff of the month and air reruns three times a day, everyday, and they often air clips of this show during the commercial breaks for no reason at all.

-The Danza: The character Teri (the hypochondriac paper bear) is played by Teresa Gallagher.
-Given Teri is just a supporting character and Gallagher also voices one of the main cast, this was probably a coincidence.
+The Danza: The character Teri (the hypochondriac paper cutout bear) is played by Teresa Gallagher.
+Given Teri is a supporting character and Gallagher also voices one of the main cast, this was probably a coincidence.

-"The Mystery": The yearbook pictures for Alan and Tina both use their designs from the Early Reel.
+"The Mystery": The yearbook pictures for Alan and Tina both use their designs from the early reel/one-minute pilot.

-"The Fridge": Nicole puts war paint on her face.
+"The Fridge": Nicole puts war paint on her face during the paintball game.
 The way she does it covers her whiskers, making them look longer, and thus more like they did in her character model before it was redesigned for the second season.

 "The Skull": When Clayton shapeshifts into Banana Joe's form, he looks like Joe's first season character model instead of his current one.